St. Peter's Church, Aungier Street, Dublin: The church

 The land of the Whitefriars, who arrived in Dublin in the 12th century, took in what was probably a pre-Viking Irish monastic settlement.
 A small church, dedicated to St. Peter (St. Peter del Hille - St. Peter on the Hill), was built in 1280 near present-day Stephen Street Later a hostel and church, dedicated to St. Stephen (after which St. Stephen's Green is named) and for the use of lepers, was built nearby, and its clergy also administered to the parishioners of St. Peter's.
 The Whitefriars were dissolved by Henry VIII in the 16th century and their lands forfeited by the Crown during the Reformation.

 In 1625 Sir Francis Aungier obtained a grant to the Whitefriars' estates.
 A later Francis Aungier (created Earl of Longford) started developing the area and while building Aungier Street in 1677 also contributed to the building of the church, which was completed in 1685.
 The church took the place of the two older churches, both falling into ruin.

 Georgian rebuilding (1750-52)

 Bishop Thomas Rundle monument at St Peter's Church, Dublin from an illustration of 1789.

-The church appears to have been largely rebuilt to a Georgian style under the direction of architect Michael Wills from 1750-52.
+The church appears to have been largely rebuilt to a Georgian style under the direction of architect Michael Wills from 1750 to 1752.

 The new St Peter's was enlarged in 1773.